baharev/mindiffver/README.md

    http://www.xsc.de/

-with the default settings, except that both dynamic and static libraries are built.
-Make sure that all the unit tests of C-XSC pass!
-The unit tests are automatically executed as part of the installation procedure.
+with the default settings, except that both dynamic and static libraries are built. **Make sure that all the unit tests of C-XSC pass!** The unit tests are automatically executed as part of the installation procedure.
+If you have difficulties passing the unit tests, try setting the rounding mode to soft.

 Then, in the directory where the source files of the software are, issue the following command: